web2py/py4web/docs/chapter-15.rst

 - In web2py the mapping between URLs and file/function names is automatic but it can be overwritten in “routes.py” (like in Django).
 In py4web the mapping is specified in the decorator as in `@action('my_url_path')` (like in Bottle and Flask).
 Notice that if the path starts with “/” it is assumed to be an absolute path.
-If not, it is assumed to be realive and prepended by the “/{appname}/” prefix.
+If not, it is assumed to be relative and prepended by the “/{appname}/” prefix.
 Also, if the path ends with “/index”, the latter postfix is assumed to be optional.